smnplicity/cryptocurrency/README.md

 # cryptocurrency platform
 This platform collects cryptocurrency trades from exchanges and runs ohlc (and a bit more) aggregation on it.
-The trades and trade aggregation is stored in a MySQL database in a standard structure.
+The trades and trade aggregations are stored in a MySQL database in a standard structure.

 ## Supported Exchanges